University of California San Francisco | About UCSF | UCSF Medical Center

 Sleeping

 By 6 months of age, most babies are capable of sleeping for at least six to eight hours at night.
-If your baby is still waking several times each night, these sleep patterns are habits that most likely will continue for many months unless you make some changes in your parenting style.
-Decide whether you will be content to have your baby continue his or her current pattern of nighttime waking.
-If not, consider the following:
+If your baby still wakes up several times a night, these sleep patterns are habits that most likely will continue for many months unless you make some changes.

-Here are some tips for helping your baby learn to settle down and go back to sleep on his or her own:
+To help your baby learn to settle down and go back to sleep on his or her own:

 • Try using a night light.

 • Allow your baby to cry a little before falling asleep.
-Even babies who are sleeping through the night now may begin waking up when they are around 8 to 9 months.

 • Don't start any new habits in the middle of the night that you are not willing to continue for many months.